 If you want to know how an Anatolian Chamois looks like, you have a hard time to find something decent.
 There are only a few published illustrated accounts on Anatolian Chamois.
 In the „Handbook of the mammals of the world“ Wilson and Mittermeier (2011) present a drawing of a specimen only in winter pelage.
 In the „CIC Caprinae Atlas of the world“ Damm and Franco (2014) show a single photo taken at the end of winter under foggy conditions.
 In „Bovids of the world“ José R. Castelló (2016) leaves a blank in the respective chapter on page 424.

 I got in contact with Prof. Ahmet Karataş, who sent me some exceptional photographs showing Anatolian Chamois in summer pelage.
 I have the honour to present them on caprinae world.
+Eventually I visited the populations in the Munzur and Kaçkar Mountains myself in 2023.

 English: Anatolian Chamois, Turkish Chamois [2, 3], Asia Minor Chamois [2, 16]